knightbeat/bootcamp20160722/README.md

      - http://docker.machine:8081/transport-cost/rail?from=Hampton&to=Vauxhall
      - http://docker.machine:8081/transport-cost/bus?from=Hampton&to=Vauxhall
      - http://docker.machine:8081/transport-cost/taxi?from=Hampton&to=Vauxhall
+     - Add header `Accept` with value `application/json` and see the response.
+     - Add header `Accept` with value `text/xml` and see the response.
-  12. List and see tunning containers
+  12. List and see running containers
     - `docker ps` - lists the running container information.
      - Observe the NAME values ( dbs.bootcamp.com, tos.bootcamp.com, tcs.bootcamp.com ) of the containers.